Six Ages 2: Lights Going Out

 - 0 % negative mentions

-The game features impressive character development through its rich world-building, unique art and character design, and engaging combat and diplomacy systems, although some players may struggle with the gameplay mechanics.
+The game features strong character development through its rich world-building, innovative art and character design, and engaging combat and diplomacy systems.
+Players appreciate the depth and thoughtfulness of the characters, although some may struggle with the gameplay mechanics.

 - 100 % positive mentions